telliott99/MySwift2/chapter1/characters.rst

     let b = Character("b")
     s += String(b)
     print(s)

+Here is a quote from the docs:

     String and Character have been revised to follow the changes to Array, which clarifies that the + operator is only for "concatenation", not "append”.
 Therefore String + Character, Character + String, and String += Character, as well as the analogous Array + Element combinations, have been removed.

 A note about the global ``print`` function.
 (Changed from Swift 1).  ``print`` gives us a newline as the default.
 To control this, you use an additional argument: